 A Brief Tour Of Medicine’s Baffling Past

 Medicine only looks inevitable in hindsight.
 For most of human history, people faced the same fevers, infections, infertility, chronic pain, and sudden mental breaks, with almost none of the tools that make modern explanations feel solid.
 Without microscopes for most of that timeline and with limited anatomical knowledge, doctors built theories out of philosophy, tradition, and whatever previously worked.
 Some wrong ideas even produced occasional improvements by accident, which let them stick around far longer than they deserved.
-What follows is a list of real twenty medical theories that were mainstream in their time, and sound unbelievable now.
+What follows is a list of real 20 medical theories that were mainstream in their time, and sound unbelievable now.

 1. The Four Humors Ran The Body